RCCCC Reserve Component Captains Career Course

 - CCC for Reserve Component and National Guard Army is a TDY course.

 - This course is conducted in a classroom environment.
-With this in mind, there is no requirement to draw gear from CIF.
+There is no requirement to draw gear from CIF.
 All students must report in OCPs, with seasonal weather outer garments unless otherwise specified above.
 You must also ensure you have appropriate PT uniforms.

 - All applicable maps and resources are located on Fort Sill's webpage: https://sill-www.army.mil.

-- The point of contact for RC-CCC is the ADACCC Course Manager at 580-558-0126, or your Small Group Instructor, Mr. Joseph Schlosser.
+- The point of contact for RC-CCC is your Small Group Instructor, Mr. Brandon Skinner, or the ADACCC Course Manager at 580-558-0126, CPT Brett Lewis.

 ADA CCC (RC) Instructor